Craxic/Psiga/README.md

 # Psiga
 Transistor/Hades Package Tools

 This fork of Psiga has experimental changes to support the new Hades version 7 packages.
-This isn't the original repo and I am not the original creator of this tool.
+Original README content below.

 ---